-The Ignition Lab is a non-credit opportunity sponsored by the CCPD, and participation is voluntary.
-All team members must be committed to carry out their share of the deliverables, attend every session, and agree to the terms of the program.
-Teams must remain intact throughout the 7-month period.
+The Ignition Lab is a non-credit opportunity sponsored by Pratt Institute’s Center for Career & Professional Development and participation is voluntary.
+All team members must be committed to carry out their share of the deliverables (as listed under Program Components), attend every session, and agree to the terms of the program.
+Teams must remain intact throughout the seven-month period.

 “Extremely insightful and educational into the world of business start-ups.
 I felt that the overall caliber of guest speakers, sessions' content, and administrators and staff involved was all fantastic.
 I truly enjoyed meeting everyone, working with the professors/educators, and engaging in a professional environment.” —Samuel Pressman

 “It was educational, made some mistakes, took note of these shortcomings for a better next time.
 It was a great opportunity, every meeting has not only been educational but inspiring.” —Andrew Saldivar